RavensbourneWebMedia/Digital_Advertising/sessions/05/README.md

 	* Did the campaign grab the attention of people in the room?
 	* How can I make my campaign and pitch have greater impact for summative?

-2. Jot down an action plan for the next 4 weeks (5 including enhancement week): list what you want to do in order to address that feedback that you received.
+2. Jot down an action plan for the next 2 weeks: list what you want to do in order to address that feedback that you received.

-3. Plot out the tasks that you have remaining for Summative presentation against the [hand in doc](https://github.com/RavensbourneWebMedia/Digital_Advertising/tree/master/projects/union-hack) and plot them against the remianing weeks in the course.
+3. Plot out the tasks that you have remaining for Summative presentation against the [hand in doc](https://github.com/RavensbourneWebMedia/Digital_Advertising/tree/Digital_Advertising_2017/18/projects/Digital_Advertising) and plot them against the remianing weeks in the course.

     ### For Next Time, Monday 27th November:

-	You have time without any lectures which is great to start putting things in place for the next part of term.
-Whilst you have some time:

 	* Do some research into [invision](https://www.invisionapp.com/), sign up and make an account.
 	* Look into design libraries that you can borrow to help design your products or prototypes, like [Facebook](https://en.facebookbrand.com/).
 Don't reinvent the wheel.